Message from the President

 Welcome to the Pediatric Physicians’ Organization at Children’s.

-I'll start with thanks.
-It's not possible to thank everyone involved in the success of the PPOC over last two decades, but gratitude has always been part of our culture, so I'll do my best.
-Firstly, I want to thank the members of the PPOC for the privilege of serving you and your patients for the last twelve years.
+It's not possible to thank everyone involved in the success of the PPOC over the last more than two decades, but gratitude has always been part of our culture, so I'll do my best.
+Firstly, I want to thank the members of the PPOC for the privilege of serving you and your patients for the last fifteen years.
 I have an incredibly rewarding, interesting and inspiring job supporting your hard work to achieve our mission.
 I want to thank those who helped found the PPOC - Dr. Mike Grady, our first CEO, who couldn't have succeeded without the support of Sandi Fenwick, Jim Mandell, Dr. Gary Fleisher, Paul Hickey and so many other leaders from the Physicians' Organization and the Hospital.
 Of course, through the years, most of our progress has been due to the talent and the energy contributed by our members.
 So many members have served on our board, on committees, attending meetings, emailing and calling - all to ensure that we collectively benefit from the incredible talent present in the network.
 Our colleagues who work at our offices and at Children's have also been critical to our success - managers and administrators, nurses, psychologists, social workers and other clinical professionals--attorneys, technology experts, data scientists and analysts, finance professionals and contracting staff have all made major contributions.

 PPOC, A NETWORK OF